garethr/kubernetes-webhook-examples/README.md

 * Act on feature namespaces (with a specific label)
 * Mutate DNS config of pods to include services from the origin namespace

-This will remove the need to copy all services to a feature namespace, and therefore reduce the efficiency of the feature namespaces.
+This will remove the need to copy all services to a feature namespace, and therefore increase the efficiency of the feature namespaces.